hexagontk/hexagon/hexagon_site/README.md

 The site properties are loaded from `site.yaml` file.

-The content from `pages` is copied to `content` in order to add the JBake Front Matter to Markdown content.
+The content from `pages` is copied to `content` in order to add the API Markdown to content.

 As `content` directory is created from `pages` processed content, it should be ignored by SCM and it will be deleted by the clean task.